jmcnamara/rust_xlsxwriter/examples/Readme.md

   "area" of a chart.
 In Excel the chart area is the background area behind the chart.

+* doc_chart_set_custom_data_labels1.rs - An example of adding custom data
+  labels to a chart series.
+This is useful when you want to label the points of a data series with information that isn't contained in the value or category names.

+* doc_chart_set_custom_data_labels2.rs - An example of adding custom data
+  labels to a chart series.
+This example shows how to get the data from cells.
+In Excel this is a single command called "Value from Cells" but in `rust_xlsxwriter` it needs to be broken down into a cell reference for each data label.

+* doc_chart_set_custom_data_labels3.rs - An example of adding custom data
+  labels to a chart series.
+This example shows how to add default/non-custom data labels along with custom data labels.
+This is done in two ways: with an explicit `default()` data label and with an implicit default for points that aren't covered at the end of the list.

+* doc_chart_set_custom_data_labels4.rs - An example of adding custom data
+  labels to a chart series.
+This example shows how to hide some of the data labels and keep others visible.

+* doc_chart_set_custom_data_labels5.rs - An example of adding custom data
+  labels to a chart series.
+This example shows how to format some of the data labels and leave the rest with the default formatting.

 * doc_chart_set_hole_size.rs - An example of formatting the chart hole size for doughnut charts.